-A Competitive Local Exchange Carrier (CLEC) is a local exchange carrier that provides some or all of the interstate exchange access services used to send voice traffic to or from an end user.
+A Competitive Local Exchange Carrier (CLEC) is a local exchange carrier that competes with other established carriers and provides interstate exchange access services used to send voice traffic.
 This is one of many terms used to identify an organization offering local telephone services.
-CLEC does not fall within the definition of “incumbent local exchange carrier” or ILEC.

 How is Bandwidth Involved with CLEC